Addie MS

-Addie Muljadi Sumaatmadja or better known as Addie MS (born in Jakarta, Indonesia on 7 October 1959) is an Indonesian conductor, producer and composer of Sundanese and Javanese descent.
+Addie Muljadi Sumaatmadja (born 7 October 1959) is an Indonesian conductor, producer and composer of Sundanese and Javanese descent.
 He currently directs the Twilite Orchestra, which he founded in 1991.

 Born in Jakarta to a tile factory owner, Addie became interested in music at an early age.
 By the age of 12 he was studying to play the piano, and during high school he became involved with several musical projects.
 After failing to finish his university studies, Addie focused entirely on music.
 His first forays were into pop music, but in 1991 he abandoned the genre for classical music by dedicating himself entirely to his new orchestra.
 Since then, he has continued to conduct Twilite Orchestra, although he occasionally ventures into film soundtracks and pop songs.

 Biography

 Early life and pop music

 Addie was born in Jakarta on 7 October 1959 to a tile factory owner and his wife, being the third of eight children.
 His family on his mother's side was musically inclined, with most of his female relatives were able to play the piano.
 As a child and teenager he was rebellious, to the point that he changed middle schools three times in as many years and often went truant.
 When he was 12, he received a secondhand piano which he learned to play.

 Addie later attended SMA 3 in Setiabudi, South Jakarta where he assisted several musicians such as Keenan Nasution put on shows.
 He also participated in the production of the albums Karya Cipta Guruh Sukarnoputra and Lomba Cipta Lagu Remaja, Prambors.
 After high school, Addie worked as a clerk at his father's factory but quit after a month due to being "unable to balance the books".
 He attempted to pursue his higher education, first at Trisakti University then at Krisnadwipayana University.
 He however abandoned his studies in 1984 when he was asked by composer Titiek Hamzah to conduct the orchestra in a pop song competition in Viña del Mar, Chile to perform her song which won second place at the competition.

-In 1982 Addie produced Vina Panduwinata's album, Citra Pesona (Charm Image).
+In 1982, Addie produced Vina Panduwinata's album, Citra Pesona (Charm Image).
 In 1984 he was approached by Chrisye, one of his idols, and asked to produce the singer's next album.
 Although Addie felt that he was unworthy compared to Chrisye's earlier collaborators Eros Djarot and Jockie Soerjoprajogo, he accepted.
 The resulting album, Sendiri, which featured piano, cor anglais went on to win a BASF Award for best selling album.
 That same year he went to Ohio to take a course on recording engineering.